ChemBioHTP/enzyhtp_doc/docs/source/qkst_general.rst

         - for Accre user, use a real account by changing ``'account':'your_real_account_name'``
         - change QM region by changing ``atom_mask = ':123,456,789'``
         - change QM level of theory by changing ``g_route = '# b3lyp/def2svp em=gd3bj nosymm'`` Note that ``nosymm`` is always needed.
+        - You can also remove this whole section if you don't want to do QM.

     ------------------------
     :column: col-lg-12 col-md-12 col-sm-12 col-xs-12 p-2 text-left